http://www.fpnotebook.com/

 - Thin, non-clumping, gray-white, adherent discharge

-- Labs: New tests
+- Older tests

-- Fem Exam Card 1 (pH and amine) and 2 (proline aminopeptidase)
+- Fem Exam Card 1 (pH and amine) and 2 (Proline aminopeptidase)

 - Rapid, 2 minute test with high sensitivity (91%) but low Specificity